 c5.0 -f hypothyroid -s

-Although it does not help much for this application, the
+Although it does not help for this application, the

 -s